Dungan Revolt (1862–1877): Hezhou (Linxia), 1872

+Xining, 1872

 Reinforced by the Dungan people of Hezhou, Zuo Zongtang planned to advance westward along the Hexi Corridor toward Xinjiang.
 However, he felt it necessary to first secure his left flank by taking Xining, which not only had a large Muslim community of its own, but also sheltered many of the refugees from Shaanxi.

 In the eleventh year of the Tongzhi reign (August 1872), Liu Jintang led his army deep into enemy territory, adopting strategies of steady advancement and dividing forces to encircle and suppress, to confront the rebel forces commanded by Bai Yanhu and Bi Dacai.
 Facing harassment and defenses from the Hui Muslim armed forces, he split his troops to set up camps, strengthened defenses, continuously adjusted deployments, and commanded multiple units to successively attack hills, fortresses, and mountain passes.
 The government troops engaged in several fierce firefights with the enemy, relying on artillery and coordinated infantry and cavalry to suppress enemy positions.
 They repeatedly defeated the Hui Muslim forces, killing large numbers of enemy soldiers, and several times lured the enemy deep to encircle and annihilate them.

 During the battles, Liu Jintang skillfully maneuvered and utilized the terrain to counterattack the rebels' sieges.
 Coordinating with artillery superiority, he continuously broke through the Hui Muslim defensive lines, ultimately forcing the main enemy forces to retreat and burning their strongholds.
 Through several days of combat, the government troops won successive victories in various locations, severely damaging the backbone of the Hui Muslim forces.
 They gradually drove the enemy away from important strongholds and ultimately secured control of the war zone.

 In early August, Liu Jintang led his troops to launch encirclement and suppression of the Hui Muslim forces in places like Guanyintanggou and Xiakou.
 Yu Huen and He Zuolin engaged the enemy multiple times, defeating and killing several hundred Hui Muslim soldiers and capturing enemy leaders.
 The Hui forces under Bai Yanhu and Yu Deyan divided their troops to attack, relying on dangerous terrain to set up fortifications and stubbornly resist.
 Liu Jintang ordered ambushes along different routes and bombarded the enemy fortifications, successfully capturing Shika.
 Subsequently, the government troops heavily damaged the Hui forces at Gaojianggou, annihilating a large number of enemies.
 The government troops fortified their camps, repelled multiple joint attacks by Hui Muslim infantry and cavalry, and intercepted and killed fleeing enemies at river crossings.
 By late August, they had killed or captured over two thousand Hui Muslim soldiers.